 This spot is one of the most well-known shore dives on the North Shore.
 The rocky bay is home to tons of wildlife and stunning clear, blue water.
 Thanks to the large amounts of boulders and coral reefs present in the area, small caverns were able to form and provide hang-out spots for some of Hawaii’s most colorful and vibrant marine life.

 Shark’s Cove is a great place for diving novices to start out.
 The surrounding cliff walls keep the waters relatively calm most of the time.
 And, if you need a break, there are a series of tide pools nearby that are fun to explore.

 Scuba Diving in Kauai

 One of the westernmost islands in Hawaii, Kauai is known for its lush rainforests and sweeping mountains of the Na Pali coastline.
 Thanks to its location, it is also home to some of the most breathtaking spots in the island chain, with sightings of the green sea turtle almost guaranteed.
-Avid divers will not be disappointed if Kauai is on their list of places to visit while in Hawaii.
+You will not be disappointed if diving in Kauai is on your list of places to visit while in Hawaii.

 5. Sheraton Caverns

 Aptly named due to its location in front of the Sheraton hotel, this place is known for its green sea turtle sightings.
 You can get an up-close look at the majestic animal and see how they interact with their environment.

 Another huge draw to this area is the series of lava tubes that can be explored, which are home to crabs, lobsters, and shrimp.
 These tubes have tons of cracks and hiding spots that are teeming with wildlife, so there is no shortage of things to look at.

 It has so much wildlife swimming about that it has earned the nickname of “the circus,” and rightfully so!
 It’s perfect for anyone that wants a relatively relaxed dive with tons of aquatic life to discover.